defdefred/sshush/README.md

 You are only authorized to upload files to a dedicated folder.
 The file format is again a tar file with encrytion and signature but without the 1KB limitation.
 Filenames must be different, because you can't overwrite files.
 A timestap could help.

 The encrypted file content is the real message and the format is TBD.
-Maybe pure text with url detection and pure data with file extension could suffice.
+Maybe pure text with url detection and pure data with file extension is enougth.
 Example:
 ```
 date -u '+%s'